cartalyst/sentry/docs/installation/laravel-4.md

 ----

-Sentry comes with it's own migration files and in order for you to run these migrations succesfully you need to have a default database connection setup on your Laravel 4 application, once you have that setup, you can run the following command to run the migrations:
+Sentry comes with it's own migration files and in order for you to run these migrations successfully you need to have a default database connection setup on your Laravel 4 application, once you have that setup, you can run the following command to run the migrations: